couchbase/docs-operator/clusterStatusGuide.md

         cb-example-0002

 Members represent pods that are managed by the couchbase-operator.
-All members in the Ready section represent pods that make up the couchbase cluster.
+All members in the Ready section represent pods that make up the Couchbase cluster.
 The status of cluster members is directly affected by the value of ```Size``` in the cluster spec.
 When `Size` is increased a member add event is generated, followed by rebalance:

     Events:
       ...
 NewMemberAdded		New member cb-example-0003 added to cluster